 It would be facile and lazy reportage to say that stepping into North Nicosia is like stepping into another world.
-For the first few streets, cafes and restaurants do their best to match the cosmopolitan feel of Lefkosia.
+For the first few streets, cafés and restaurants do their best to match the cosmopolitan feel of Lefkosia.
 However, this charade quickly fades, with derelict buildings and poor infrastructure soon colouring your judgement.
 Whilst Lefkosia is scrubbed clean and perfectly pleasant, North Nicosia's off the beaten track areas are full of dangling cables and dumped rubbish.
 It is clear to see that this half of Cyprus is way behind the rest of the island.
 This, in my eyes, makes it infinitely more rewarding and interesting.
-Whilst Lefkosia is smart and boring, North Nicosia is dilapidated and fascinating and a photographer's dream.
+Whilst Lefkosia is smart and boring, North Nicosia is dilapidated and fascinating.
+There's a hint of dark tourism here.
 Unsurprisingly the Turkish cultural influence in particularly pronounced through stereotypically Turkish things like Ali Baba tea, kebab shops and obligatory Turkish baths.
 A different kind of symbolism exists in the north: the crescent moon flag of Turkey is re-imagined in white for this strange and controversial part of Cyprus.
-There's also the chance to pay for things in Turkish Lira, rather than in Euros - although TRNC shopkeepers, somewhat putting money before patriotic pride, are more keen on accepting Euros.
+There's also the chance to pay for things in Turkish Lira, rather than in Euros - although TRNC shopkeepers, somewhat putting money before patriotic pride, are more keen on accepting the latter.

 The Selimiye Mosque dominates the skyline and is the main landmark of North Nicosia.
 Here it is seen from across the border in Lefkosia's Shacolas Observatory.